-Our supply chains include a mix of large multi-national organisations, SME's and sole-traders delivering a diverse range of products, systems, services and trades.
+Our supply chain includes a mix of large multi-national organisations and SME's delivering a diverse range of products, systems, services and trades.
 The vast majority of our trading arrangements are focussed within the UK with specific contracts and individual client needs requiring us to procure goods and/or services from within the EU on an ad-hoc basis.
 All our contracted suppliers of goods and services are obliged, through our MySupplyChain prequalification system, to mirror our approach to slavery and human trafficking.

-In order to ensure we have a clearer view of our supply chain, a rationalisation programme has been undertaken over the past 12 months - this has reduced our 'live' suppliers to circa 2500 across our Group.
+In order to ensure we have a clearer view of our supply chain, a rationalisation programme has been undertaken over the past 24 months - this has reduced our 'live' suppliers to approximately 2,500 across our Group.
 Furthermore, our strategy of working closer with a smaller number of key strategic suppliers affords us the opportunity to embed ourselves within our mutual businesses and develop a much clearer view of the entire supply chain.

-On an annual basis our supply chain is risk assessed in order to ensure we are measuring against ever changing market conditions.
+On an ongoing basis our supply chain is risk assessed in order to ensure we are measuring against ever changing market conditions.